Learning Geometry and Topology via Multi-Chart Flows: GEOMETRY OF MULTI-CHART FLOWS

-Our key insight is that multi-chart flows enable us to map points onto the manifold, through the function $\bx\rightarrow \sum_{c=1,\dots ,C} r_{c}(\bx) \tilde{\bh}_{c}\left(\tilde{\bh}_{i}^{\dagger}\left(\bx\right)\right)$, which can map a curve on the manifold from a curve defined in the ambient space.
+Instead of the costly direct optimization, our key insight is that multi-chart flows enable us to map a curve in the ambient space onto the manifold through the function $\bx\rightarrow \sum_{c=1,\dots ,C} r_{c}(\bx) \tilde{\bh}_{c}\left(\tilde{\bh}_{i}^{\dagger}\left(\bx\right)\right)$.
 Using this, we propose to parameterize in the ambient space a curve $\gamma_\phi(t)$, e.g., a spline, and optimize the energy of the mapped curve on the learned manifold.
 The logarithmic map can then be obtained as the initial velocity of the resulting curve (see Algorithm~\ref{alg:mult-log}).

-\section{Experiments}
+\section{EXPERIMENTS}

 We perform experiments across various datasets to demonstrate the utility of multi-chart flows to model manifold valued data while implicitly capturing the underlying geometry and topology.
-We compare multi-chart flows (\mult), with single-chart flows trained through both sequential manifold learning and density estimation (\singlem), and direct MLE training (\single).
-For the geodesics, it is known that solutions are not unique; e.g., given two points that are approximately on the opposite of the sphere the solver may just as well find the curve completely opposite of the shortest geodesic, which results in different logarithmic map yet reasonable distance.
-Hence, we consider the distances instead of the logarithmic maps.
-We use for evaluation the reconstruction loss measured on a test set, the Wasserstein distance of generated samples to a test set, the mean squared errors of the estimated exponential maps and their distances to the ground truths, and the faithfulness of the persistence diagram in capturing the topology.
-For fair comparisons, we keep the number of parameters for each method identical or comparable.
-We provide more experimental details in the Appendix.
+We compare multi-chart flows (\mult) with single-chart flows trained through both sequential manifold learning and density estimation (\singlem) and direct MLE training (\single).
+For the geodesics, it is known that solutions are not unique; e.g., given two points that are approximately on the opposite of the sphere, the solver may as well find the curve completely opposite of the shortest geodesic, which results in different logarithmic map yet reasonable distance.
+Hence, we focus on the distances instead of the logarithmic maps.
+We evaluate the methods using five complementary metrics: (1) the reconstruction loss measured on a test set, (2) the Wasserstein distance of generated samples to a test set, (3)(4) the mean squared errors of the estimated exponential maps and geodesic distances compared with the ground truths, and (5) the faithfulness of the persistence diagram in capturing the topology.
+For fair comparisons, we always ensure that all kinds of flows have the same total number of layers for both the outer flows and inner flows.
+For RealNVP flows the numbers of parameters are exactly the same for single-chart flows and multi-chart flows.
+For Neural Spline flows since we employ LU Linear Permute before and after every Neural Spline layers, the numbers of parameters differ slightly between single-chart flows and multi-chart flows, but remain comparable.
+Further experimental details can be found in Section~\ref{sec:app-exp-details}.
+We provide code that can be used to reproduce our results at \url{https://github.com/ksnxr/multi-chart-flows}.